birchroad/fstlib/README.rst

 FSTLib
 ======
-Library for communicating with Festo PLC Controllers that support the Easy-IP protocol
+Library for communicating with Festo PLC Controllers that support the Easy-IP protocol.
+Under the src folder you will find different implementations for different languages like python, ruby and arduino/c++.
+The functionality implemented will differ between languages but ip packet packing and unpacking is a common thing.

 ===============